drojaazu/megadev/start_here.md

 Clone the Megadev repo if you have not already done so into an appropriate location; `/opt/megadev` is a good choice.
 Ensure the permissions on the directory and its files are suitable for use by your user.

-In the root of this directory is `makefile.global`.
+In the root of this directory is `megadev.make`.
 Edit it as necessary to match your environment.

 ## Example Projects